 - Less anxiety: 3D imaging can help reduce false alarms

 - Safe and effective: during a 3D mammogram, women will experience a minimal amount of additional radiation compared to a 2D mammogram.
-This dose is below the FDA regulated limit for mammography and no additional risk has been shown.
+This dose is below the FDA regulated limit for mammography and is not associated with additional risks.
 FDA studies proved that the benefits outweighed any potential risk before approving 3D mammography.

 What Should You Expect During Your Mammogram?

-Mammograms are low dose xrays of the breasts that have been used for screening since the 1980s.
-The breast is briefly compressed in two different positions and xrays are taken.
+Since the 1980s, doctors have used mammograms for breast cancer screenings.
+During a mammogram, the xray machine briefly compresses the breast in two different positions.
 The total exam takes about 10 minutes.
-Sometimes extra images are taken to include all of the breast tissue.
-The compression is used to spread out the breast tissue and reduce the amount of radiation needed to produce excellent images.
+Sometimes your mammography technician will take extra images to include all of the breast tissue.
+The compression helps spread out the breast tissue and reduces the amount of radiation needed to produce excellent images.
 It also reduces any chance for motion on the image.
 If the patient chooses to have a 3D mammogram, the unit will sweep over the breast and take a series of pictures.
 A radiologist (a doctor who specializes in reading xrays) will read the mammogram and the results are sent to the patient by letter.